USEPA/ctx-python/README.md

 ```

 ### Exposure
-The exposure domain provides capabilities to:
+The `Exposure` class provides capabilities to:
 - search for a chemical's:
     - reported functional use information
     - predicted functional uses